gyuho/learn/doc/distributed_systems_paxos_raft_etcd/README.md

 <br>
 [**`revision`**](https://github.com/coreos/etcd/blob/master/storage/revision.go):
-Modification of key-value space, which happens atomically in key-value space.
+modification of key-value space, which happens atomically in key-value space.
 `revision.main` is the main `revision` of changes, and `revision.sub` shares the same `revision.main` and also increases atomically. `revision` is defined as `struct` and stored in `[]byte` format because `...?
 (TODO)`: